rajvaidyanath27/developer-roadmap/ML.md

 Machine Learning And Deep Learning

 This Roadmap is divided into two major parts:

-Machine Learnong
+  1 .Machine Learning
-Deep Learning
+  2. Deep Learning

 Prerequisites

 Before starting ML or DL you need some basic understnading of underlying topics : --

   1.Linear Algebra

   2.Calculus

   3.Probability

   4.Algorithms

   5.Python , R or javascript (Depends on you)

-Language Resources
-Python
-1.Sentdex

-2.Corey Schafer

-3.udemy

-4.Telusko/Python Tutorial for Beginners

-5.pythonbook

 Maths for ML

   1.Linear Algebra

   2.Calculus visual

   3.Calculus Theory

   4.Linear Algebra EBook

 Note : you only need derivatives

 4.Probability

 Fameworks

   1.Keras (Easy for beginners)

   2.PyTorch

   Learn PyTorch

   3.Tensoflow

 Learn Tensorflow

 Machine Learning

   Andrew Ng Coursera this highly recommended.

   Andrew Ng Youtube alternative

   Machine Learning Lectures- Stanford

   Google ML Crash Course

 Dive into Machine Learning

   Deep Learning
   How Neural Networks Woks?
   Neural Network

-Friendly Introduction to Neural Network
-1.Part1

-2.Part2

 Start Deep Learning
  Fast.ai provides you in depth knowledge of Neural Networks in a practical way without going to much detalis of maths behind of it.

 Deep Learning Specialization by Coursera
  This is specialization consist of 5 courses :

 1.Neural Networks and Deep Learning